BGM-109G Gryphon: Design and employment

 This contrasted strongly with Pershing II, which had a flight time of 10–15 minutes.
-However, the range of the GLCM gave it the ability to strike deep within then-Soviet territory, and the missile guidance and low radar cross-section would have made it far more difficult to intercept a GLCM even if the launch were detected in time.
+However, the range of the GLCM gave it the ability to strike deep within then-Soviet territory, and the missile guidance and low radar cross-section would have made it far more difficult to intercept a GLCM even if the launch was detected in time.

 BGM-109G personnel were trained at Davis-Monthan Air Force Base, Arizona, by the 868th Tactical Missile Training Squadron from 1 July 1981.
 On 1 October 1985, the squadron became part of the 868th Tactical Missile Training Group.
 The group and squadron were inactivated on 31 May 1990.
 An area near Fort Huachuca, Arizona was used for field training for GLCM flights.
 GLCM testing was conducted at the Dugway Proving Ground in Utah, with many of the people involved in the testing going to operational wings as they were activated.

 NATO deployment and protests

-BGM-109G missiles would be based at six locations throughout Europe; in the United Kingdom (at RAF Greenham Common and RAF Molesworth), Belgium, Netherlands, Germany, and Comiso Air Station in Italy.
+BGM-109G missiles would be based at six locations throughout Europe; in the United Kingdom (at RAF Greenham Common and RAF Molesworth), Belgium, Woensdrecht AB Netherlands, Germany, and Comiso Air Station in Italy.
 Each location had its own unique problems, but all required extensive construction by the USAF.
 Initial operating capability (IOC) occurred in 1983.

 Normal basing was in blast shelters at military installations.
 Each BGM-109G station was controlled by a Wing that consisted of a Tactical Missile Squadron (TMS), which was responsible for operation and deployment of the missiles; and a Tactical Missile Maintenance Squadron (TMMS), which was responsible for the support of the system.
 Each TMS consisted of several flights, made up of 69 people and 22 vehicles.

 The missile was designed to operate in a flight with sixteen missiles.
 The flight would be normally on base, with the missiles and vehicles secured in the hardened storage area called the GAMA (GLCM Alert and Maintenance Area).

 Four transporter erector launchers (TEL) each carried four BGM-109G missiles in their containers and ready for launch.
 Two launch control centers (LCC), each with two launch officers, were connected to the TELs and interconnected for launch.
 Each TEL and LCC was towed by a large MAN KAT1 8x8 tractor and was capable of traversing rough terrain.
 There were 16 support vehicles for the flight commander, normally a captain, 19 maintenance technicians, a medical technician and 44 security personnel.